Donovan Mitchell NBA Preview vs. the Knicks

 Knicks 2022-23 Defensive Insights

-- Defensively, the Knicks conceded 113.1 points per contest last season, 12th in the NBA.
+- On defense the Knicks conceded 113.1 points per contest last season, 12th in the NBA.

-- The Knicks were the 13th-ranked squad in the league in assists allowed per game last season, at 25.1.
+- The Knicks were the 13th-ranked team in the NBA in assists allowed per game last season, at 25.1.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!